 I would.
 She doesn’t deserve to drown down here.
 Harry swallowed a bitter taste and a hot lump of feeling.
 But I’m not.
 Fleur didn’t give me a choice.
 I’m losing for her.

 ‘We are many.’
 Another merperson swam from the ball, flexing his claws.
 ‘You are one.
 You are young.
 If we wished, we could kill you.
 Swim away, land-walker.’

 Harry wrestled with the memory of Fleur’s quiet goodbye.
 I can’t let them stop me.
 No matter what I have to do.

 ‘You could try.’
 He thrust his wand at them and poured every drop of his magic into his banishing spell.

-A vast rippled flashed from his wand, scattering merpeople across the lake.
+A vast ripple flashed from his wand, scattering merpeople across the lake.
 It tore through the lake bed like a tsunami, shattering the standing circle, altar, and its surrounding monoliths.
-The stone huts were ripped away like Dudley’s toys and dust clouded the water so thick Harry’s lungs strained.
-A slick, copper taster crept up into the back of his throat, pain lanced through his chest.
+The stone huts were ripped away like Dudley’s toys and dust clouded the water so thick Harry’s lungs strained to breath.
+A slick, copper taste crept up into the back of his throat; pain lanced through his chest.

 Something in my gills is damaged.
 Harry breathed a cloud of red and dust out into the water.
 Not good.
-He glanced at the ragged group of merpeople, then lashed Katie and Gabrielle to his back with a quick spell and launched himself in the direction of the shore.
+He glanced at the ragged group of merpeople and lashed Katie and Gabrielle to his back with a quick spell, launching himself in the direction of the shore.